XSLT

 4. Concatenates all the outputs

-This is recursive — each template can call xsl:apply-templates again, processing its own children.
+This process is recursive.
+Each template can call xsl:apply-templates again, processing its own children.

 <xsl:template match="catalog">